Adldap2/Adldap2/docs/upgrading.md

 This allows much more flexibility and offers many more handy methods than doctrine collections.

+###### Dropped SSO Support

+SSO support was available but very un-tested in the root [Adldap2\Adldap2](https://github.com/Adldap2/Adldap2) repository.
+This is now dropped, but is now available in the [Adldap2\Adldap2-Laravel](https://github.com/Adldap2/Adldap2-Laravel) repository.

 ## More

 If you encounter anything that isn't covered here, please create an issue or submit a pull-request.